 - Total Initial Year Cost: $100,000 – $420,000

-If using an LMS (e.g., Skilljar, Moodle, Blackboard) to manage the certification program, initial setup fees can be minimal for open-source to significant for enterprise solutions, with ongoing costs related to scale and additional features.
+If using an LMS (e.g., Skilljar, Moodle, Blackboard) to manage the certification program, initial setup fees can range from minimal for open-source solutions to significant for enterprise solutions, with ongoing costs related to scale and additional features.

-Hiring proctors or using virtual proctoring services (e.g., ProctorU, Rosalyn) can add $20 to $100 per exam.
+Hiring proctors or using virtual proctoring services (e.g., ProctorU, Rosalyn) can add $20 -$100 per exam.
 Staff costs to build, manage, and grow the certification program are also involved.

 These are approximate figures; actual costs could differ based on specific program requirements and decisions.
 Organizations should conduct a detailed needs assessment or consult with experienced professionals to develop a realistic budget and business plan for their certification program.